Copier, Printer, Scanner Repair Company in Nassau, Queens, NY

 Here's Where It Gets Interesting....
 The financial mechanics of office equipment leasing

 While automobiles are amortized over eight years, office equipment is amortized over only five years and the financing works on an accelerated curve.
-Or, in other words, the lease is "heavily loaded on the front end."
+Or, in other words, leases on office equipment are "heavily loaded on the front end."
 At the end of 36 months, the lessee pays approximately 76.5% of the actual value of the equipment, plus the finance charge.
 "Actual value" or "capitalized cost" is defined as the dollar amount that you would have paid the vendor for the equipment had they not sold it to a leasing company on your behalf and at the same price.
 At the end of the lease, when you return the equipment, the leasing companies recover the approx. 23.5% of the "residual value" left on the unit from companies like ours.

 Here's Where It Gets Even More Interesting!...
 What actually makes this whole thing work